Umoxfo/CrossLite/Readme.md

     }
 }
 ```
-The `[Column]` attributes tell the Entity Translator that the properties "Id" and "Name" are mapped to the same named columns in the table "Account".
+The `[Column]` attribute tells the Entity Translator that the properties "Id" and "Name" are mapped to the same named columns on the table "Account".
 You can optionally put the table's column name in the Column attribute if it differs from that in the table (`[Column("name")]`).
 Lets have a look at a Non query next.

 #### Basic Insert Query
 ```C#